 Each luxury room at Beaconside individually decorated and features English antiques and stained-glass windows.
 Bathrobes and a spacious sitting area are provided.
 Some may also include a fireplace, a spa bath, or a terrace.

 Guests at Beaconsfield Inn in Victoria can enjoy a homemade breakfast every morning as well as tea, coffee, and cookies in the afternoon.
 The Victorian library offers an extensive book collection and a large fireplace.

 Beaconsfield Inn is just 450 yards from Beacon Hill Park and 10 minutes’ walk to the Victoria Conference Center.
 Eagle Wing’s whale watching tours is just 2.5 miles away.

 7. The Oswego Hotel

-The hotel has a fitness centre and also offers in-suite massage services, ideal after a day exploring this charming colourful city on foot.
+The hotel has a fitness center and also offers in-suite massage services, ideal after a day exploring this charming colorful city on foot.

 8. Oak Bay Beach Hotel

 Nestled on the shores of the Pacific Ocean near Victoria, BC and on the edge of the Oak Bay Islands Ecological Reserve, the Oak Bay Beach Hotel is a luxury boutique hotel overlooking the Juan de Fuca Strait.
 It offers breathtaking ocean views of snow-capped Mount Baker in the distance and looks out at the migration route of local Orca whales.